zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </tbody>
 </table>

 > -   Only one profile can be used at the same time in the same channel.
-If you want to switch to another profile, use `destroy` to destroy the current Engine and create a new one using `sharedEngineWithAppId` before calling this method to set the new channel profile.
+If you want to switch to another profile, use `destroy` to destroy the current `RtcEngine` and create a new one using the `sharedEngineWithAppId` method before calling this method to set the new channel profile.
-> -   Make sure that different App IDs are used for different channel profiles.
+> -   Ensure that different App IDs are used for different channel profiles.
-> -   This method must be called and configured before a user joining a channel, because the channel profile cannot be configured when the channel is in use.
+> -   This method must be called and configured before a user joins a channel because the channel profile cannot be configured when the channel is in use.

 <table>